mit-rss/wall_follower/README.md

 But as with any electrical system it is always important to take proper safety precautions.
 For example ground yourself before touching any of the exposed circuit boards like the TX2.

-Please read and sign the electrical safety form here before starting work on the racecar: https://eecs-ug.scripts.mit.edu:444/safety/index.py/6.141
+Please have all members of your team read and sign the electrical safety form here before starting work on the racecar: https://eecs-ug.scripts.mit.edu:444/safety/index.py/6.141

 ## The Racecar

 ### Connections and Power

+Once you have your car search for its number.
+You can find it in two places; on top of the car's lidar and on the front of your router.
+The number will be in block letter stickers.
+If you have an older car or router there might be other numbers written or labeled on it that you can ignore.

+TODO: pictures of numbers.

 Plug your router into an outlet and use the ethernet cable to connect it to a working ethernet port (not all the ports in 32-080 work).
-Then connect to the Wi-Fi on your laptop (TODO: must find out wifi name).
+Then connect either of these two wifi networks on your laptop using the password ```g0_fast!```:

-The password is ```g0_fast!```.
+    RACECAR_AP_[YOUR_CAR_NUMBER]
+    RACECAR_AP_[YOUR_CAR_NUMBER]_5GHZ

+The 5ghz network provides a faster connection but has more limited range.

 TODO: picture of router with adapter